-Equity Capital The equity shareholders not like to the debts holders to demand the high rate of return on the capital the are responsible to receive the interest on equity after the payment of the debts of company.
+- Equity Capital The equity shareholders do not like to the holders of the debt to demand a high rate of return on the capital they are responsible to receive the interest on equity after the payment of the debts of the company.

 Cost of equity capital=Risk-Free rate+ Market risk premium

 The extra amount of risk which is attached to the equity capital is known as equity market risk premium.

 - Capital Structure: The portion of the market value of the debts and equity capital contribution to the firm total capital which is used for the calculation of the weighted average cost capital of the companies

 - Weighted Components:In which the prescribed rate of cost of capital from each category are combined for that contribution for calculation of the weighted average cost capital of companies.
 The average cost of each source of capital is considered for the calculation of WACC employed in the business.